Do Emails Still Work?

 With more than 205 billion emails sent every day, email marketing is the most commonly used channel to connect with audiences across industries.
 It is not hard to understand why it is so reliable:

-The return on investment (ROI) of $38 to every $1 spent is hard to beat
+- The return on investment (ROI) of $38 for every $1 spent is hard to beat

 For the increasing number of patient groups that are taking charge of their health and getting more informed before doctors’ appointments, creating a database of patients can be the winning strategy for the future of customer engagement.
 Despite these facts, email marketing is no sure bet in life sciences.
 Open rates and click-through rates can be quite low.
 The challenge is understanding why.
-As many factors can affect campaigns, we will look at the top reasons that may be driving your engagement down with HCPs and patients.
+As many factors can affect campaigns, our guide takes a look at the top reasons that may be driving your engagement down with HCPs and patients.